aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/master-image-compression-conversion-aspose-imaging-java/_index.md

 ---
-title: "How to Use Aspose.Imaging Java: Compress & Convert PNG to TIFF with Deflate"
+title: "Compress Images and Convert Using Deflate Compression"
 description: "Learn how to use Aspose.Imaging for Java to compress PNG images, convert them to TIFF with Deflate compression, verify alpha channels, and convert back to PNG."
 date: "2026-03-23"
 weight: 1